Forging quantum data: classically defeating an IQP-based quantum test: Background

 \paragraph{X-programs}

-A Hamiltonian of the type used in this protocol can be described by a rectangular matrix of binary numbers, for which each row corresponds to a Hamiltonian term.
-Given such a matrix $P$ (called an ``$X$-program''), the Hamiltonian is
+A Hamiltonian of the type used in this protocol can be described by a rectangular matrix of binary values, for which each row corresponds to a term of the Hamiltonian.
+Given such a binary matrix $P$ (called an ``$X$-program''), the Hamiltonian is

 In words, a 1 in $P$ at row $i$ and column $j$ corresponds to the inclusion of a Pauli $X$ operator on the $j^{\mathrm{th}}$ site in the $i^{\mathrm{th}}$ term of the Hamiltonian.
 The $X$-program also has one additional parameter $\theta$, which is the ``action''---the integrated energy over time for which the Hamiltonian will be applied.

-I note here that the original paper discusses \emph{matroids} rather than matrices.
-The perspective of this paper is that we have been given an explicit matrix $P$ acting as a canonical representative for the relevant matroid; it will be sufficient here to simply discuss $P$ as a matrix, and I will do so for the rest of the paper.
+For the protocol relevant to this work, the action is set to $\theta = \pi/8$ (see below).

 \paragraph{Embedding a bias and verifying the output}